dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Incorporated a couple of new things I learned into the Tweepy script I'm working on.

 **Thoughts:** I have been flipping back and forth between reading a Python book and Python articles.

+### Day 63: 16 Sep 2019

+**Today's Progress**: Trying to work through a Python article about converting photos to pencil sketches.

+**Thoughts:** Didn't make as much progress on this as I had hoped.
+Still working through and hope to finish tomorrow.